bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Both curves look the same if you sample at two points and try to extrapolate the trend line in black.

-With **daily weight measurements** you have enough samples, but there's still the noise left to deal with.
+With **daily weight measurements** you have enough samples, all that's left to do is handle the noise.

 You can filter out the noise by taking a **moving average** of your daily weight measurements.
 A simple type of moving average you can use is the arithmetic mean of your past weight measurements.
 I like to use the last 14 days of weight data.